-- FIS CEO is a member of the SLG group. - NSP implementation also formed the basis for FIS pre-budget submission which stressed the need for government to continue its commitment to double funding in line with the NSP target by 2027.
-This was achieved in the 2021 budget increment.
+- FIS CEO is a member of the SLG group. - NSP implementation also formed the basis for FIS pre-budget submission which stressed the need for government to continue its commitment to double funding in line with the NSP target by 2027 - Prioritised National Sports Policy Action Plan launched in November 2021.
+FIS leading on action 3.7